Arize-ai/phoenix/packages/phoenix-otel/README.md

 # Examples

 The `phoenix.otel` module provides a high-level `register` function to configure OpenTelemetry tracing by setting a global `TracerProvider`.
+The register function can also configure headers and whether or not to process spans one by one or by batch.

 ```
 from phoenix.otel import register